 - Compromised immune system, which results in an increased number of colds Increased number of injuries

-What should I do if I exhibit symptoms of overtraining?
+What should I do if I show signs of overtraining?

 If you suspect that you are experiencing overtraining syndrome, one of the first things that you should do is get your blood tested to determine if you have high levels of CK in your body.
 Most importantly, your body needs adequate time to rest and recover!
 Give yourself a few days to rest before you start your next workout and ensure that you stay hydrated.